languagetool-org/languagetool-org.github.io/developing-a-disambiguator.md

 It is exactly equivalent to the first example.
 Note that you cannot specify a lemma this way, so you need the full syntax for this.
-Note that if "his" is not tagged as "PRP$", this action is not executed.
+Note that if "his" is not tagged as `PRP$`, this action is not executed.
 In other words, this action of the disambiguator presupposes that the new tag matches POS tags already found in the given token.
 To add new interpretations or replace ones, you need to use actions `add` or